Examples

 For valued flags, you may also provide your own custom converter function from a string into your desired type.

-To activate this functionality, use the customFlag
+To activate this functionality, use the customFlag method, which is similar to

 the other methods but takes a third argument which is a converter function.